 Online Brokerages I Use: OptionsHouse Review

-I’ve reviewed other brokerages in the past, like with my Scottrade review and today I bring you my review of OptionsHouse which is the other main platform I use alongside Scottrade to manage the investing needs of my family.
+I’ve reviewed other brokerages in the past, like with my Scottrade review and am doing a review of OptionsHouse as it’s the other main platform I use alongside Scottrade to manage my investment needs.

 Looking for another brokerage option?
 Check out my OptionsXpress review for another solid low cost brokerage.

 As I’ve said in the past, there are dozens of platforms available and many will claim to be among the best online brokerages, though it’s not always the case.
 Ultimately you need to find what works best for you and what will meet your needs as an investor.

 OptionsHouse is a newer player in the brokerage space, being around for the last eight years.
 They’re run by and a part of Peak6 Investments which is based out of Chicago and has been rated by Barron’s as a 4 (out of a possible 4) star brokerage each of the past four years.
 Over the past few years OptionsHouse has gained steam that has allowed them to stand out as a major player in the active trader/options investing market.

 Streaming Quotes: Many brokerages offer streaming quotes, but are not always free.
 This is not the case with OptionsHouse.
 Once you open your account and fill out the required paperwork you have access to free real time quotes.
 If you’re someone that likes to keep a pulse on a specific stock, or the stock market in general this is a good tool to have.
 The paperwork itself takes about five minutes and once done you’re good to go.